top of page

 Acupuncture/Acupressure

-In the realm of Traditional Chinese Medicine (TCM), acupuncture points, often referred to as acupoints or simply points, are specific locations on the body that are identified for their therapeutic potential.
-These points are strategically situated along pathways known as meridians or channels, believed to guide the flow of energy or "Qi" (pronounced "chi") throughout the body.
-Acupressure, a related practice, involves manually stimulating these same points to achieve therapeutic effects akin to those of acupuncture.
+In Traditional Chinese Medicine (TCM), acupuncture points, or acupoints, are specific locations on the body known for their therapeutic potential.
+These points are strategically situated along meridians or channels that guide the flow of energy, or "Qi" (pronounced "chi"), throughout the body.
+Acupressure, a related practice, involves manually stimulating these points to achieve similar therapeutic effects.

-Acupuncture Techniques
+Acupuncture/Pressure Techniques

 Specific Acupuncture Points